 Filters must be used with this furnace.
 Discuss filter maintenance with the building owner.
 Filters do not ship with this furnace, but must be provided by the installer.
-Filters must comply with UL900 or CAN/ULCS111 standards.
-If the furnace is installed without filters, the warranty will be voided.
+Filters must comply with UL900 or CAN/ULCS111 standards.Damage or repairs due to the installation of the furnace without filters is not covered under the warranty.